BestBus: History

 DC2NY was founded by Asi Ohana and Richard Green in 2007 to offer low-cost intercity bus service between Washington, D.C., and New York City.
 In 2010, DC2NY began summer weekend service from Washington, D.C., to the Delaware Beaches.
 DC2NY started summer weekend service between New York City and the Delaware Beaches in 2013.
 In May 2014, the company was renamed to BestBus and added seven new stops.
 In July 2014, BestBus began service from Manassas, Vienna, and Springfield in Virginia to New York City.

+On the evening of January 19, 2026, a bus headed to Union Station in Washington, DC was allegedly driven off the scheduled route and towards the wrong destination by a relief bus driver; increasingly concerned passengers argued with the agitated bus driver, contacted the bus company for help, posted the events live on Bluesky, and, eventually, called the police to no avail, before the driver finally stopped and allowed passengers to disembark in Vienna, Virginia.